z5h/component-result/README.md

   _

-**Q:** What else might happen when I do something a component?
+**Q:** What else might happen when I do something to a component?
 **A:** Nothing!
 That's it!
 We've covered all the bases.
 We get back a `model` and maybe `Cmd msg` and maybe an `externalMsg`.
-Or, things go bad and we just return an `error`.
+Or, things go bad and we just get an `error`.

 _